CALL US

 When can I invest my pension lump sum?

-You can take up to 25% tax-free from a defined contribution pension from the age of 55.
-You can also get a lump sum from a defined benefit pension scheme, although it is more complex and dependent on various factors.
-There is a huge (55%) tax penalty for taking the money out of your pension before you turn 55.
+Right now you can take up to 25% tax-free from a defined contribution pension from the age of 55, but this will rise to 57 in 2028.
+Whilst it is possible to get a lump sum from a defined benefit pension scheme, very few financial advisers would facilitate this for you unless it is already in the scheme rules.
+There is a huge (55%) tax penalty for taking the money out of any pension before you turn 55.

-If you choose to take the tax free lump sum, the remainder can stay in the pension pot, accruing interest or dividends and growing while retirees draw down on it over time.
+If you choose to take the tax-free lump sum, the remainder can stay in the pension pot, accruing interest or dividends with the potential to keep growing while retirees draw down on it over time.

 Discover all there is to know about buying gold for investment: